literal-life-church/live-streaming-api/README.md

 1. If necessary, log into your Azure account
 1. Select the Function App which was created above and click Finish

+### Authenticating with the Application

+For security purposes, the `/start`, `/stop`, and `/status` endpoints require an API key to access.
+This key is generated and managed by Azure.

+1. In the Azure Portal, select the newly created Function App
+1. In the panel on the left, select App Keys &gt; New Host Key
+1. Give the key a Name, and let it automatically generate the Value
+1. Press the OK button to generate the key

+When making calls to any of the above three endpoints, make sure to append `code=your-key-here` as a query parameter to the call to authenticate your request.

+### Set up the Streaming Software

+Now that all of the resources are in place on Azure, the streaming software can be configured.
+Common examples of streaming software include [Wirecast](https://www.telestream.net/wirecast/) or [OBS Studio](https://obsproject.com/).
+Both pieces of software require a streaming URL to which the stream is sent.

+1. In the Azure Portal, go to Media Services and select the appropriate resource
+1. In the panel on the left select Live Streaming &gt; Live Events tab
+1. Select the appropriate Live Event from the list
+1. Copy the Input URL from the Live Event details screen.
+This URL begins with `rtmp://` or `rtmps://`.
+If you do not see this URL, make sure that the Essentials panel is expanded by clicking the toggle arrows near the top of the screen.
+1. Paste the URL into your streaming software, according to the manufacture's instructions
+1. Repeat these steps to extract the Input URL for each relevant Live Event

 ## Webhooks

 This application is able to send out events for four different cases.
 Those cases are: